yuricowan/javascript-carnival/dress-the-clown/dress-the-clown-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code, add a `Dress a Clown` heading, and add the following reflection questions from this challenge.
+Open `my-reflections-sprint-5.md` in VS Code and answer the questions under the `Dress a Clown` heading.

-- How did you find the process of refactoring your code?

-- Would you do anything differently if you were to start this challenge again?

-- What piece of code are you proudest of from this exercise?

 Commit and push to GitHub.